Hospitality and Catering courses

 How will I be assessed?

 You’ll sit two papers to test your theoretical knowledge, as well as practical assessments throughout the year, and an end-of-year assessment.
+Work experience is an essential part of this course.

 What could I do after this course?